 Skip to nav Skip to content

-Leukemia is a cancer that occurs in the blood-forming (lymphoid) cells in the bone marrow, a spongy tissue found inside bone cavities.
-The cancer begins when blood cells undergo harmful changes that cause them to grow uncontrollably.
-Eventually, the abnormal cells will crowd out the healthy blood cells.
+Leukemia is a relatively common cancer that originates in the blood-forming (lymphoid) cells in the bone marrow.
+The cancer begins when healthy cells undergo harmful changes that cause them to grow and divide uncontrollably.
+Excess abnormal cells then build up and crowd out healthy cells.
+Symptoms can include enlarged lymph nodes, easy bruising and bleeding, frequent infections and fatigue.

 Laboratory tests used for diagnosing leukemia